Fluctuations of driven probes reveal nonequilibrium transitions in complex fluids: Results

 estimated from the average force exerted by the harmonic trap on the probe.
-Hereafter, $r_{0,x}$ denotes the probe's coordinate on the $x$ axis in the trap's frame.
-For relatively short polymers ($L=24,32$), there is a first plateau at small $v$ and a second at intermediate $v$.
-Previously, this phenomenon was reproduced only by a model of a single particle coupled to two effective degrees of freedom~\cite{jain2021two}.
-Notably, the second plateau transitions into a shear-thickening peak for longer polymers ($L>32$ in Fig~\ref{fig:setup}(a) for $10^{-2} \lesssim v \lesssim 10^{-1}$).
+In the following, $r_{0,x}$ denotes the probe coordinate on the $x$ axis in the trap frame.
+For relatively short chains ($L=24,32$), there is a first plateau at small $v$ and a second at intermediate $v$.
+Notably, the second plateau transitions into a shear-thickening peak for longer chains ($L>32$ in Fig~\ref{fig:setup}(a) for $10^{-2} \lesssim v \lesssim 10^{-1}$).
+Other ways to model the multistep friction curves assume either that the probe is coupled to a few effective degrees of freedom diffusing in a rough potential landscape~\cite{jain2021two} or a temperature difference between the probe and the surrounding fluid~\cite{demery2019driven}.
+Both approaches do not predict shear thickening for long filaments and, therefore, are experimentally discernible from the current one.

-Crucially, we show that the variance $\text{Var}\, {r}_{0,x}$ of the probe's displacement from the trap center along the direction of the dragging is key to providing a mechanistic insight into this phenomenology.
-In thermodynamic equilibrium, energy equipartition imposes $\text{Var}^{\text{eq}}\, {r}_{0,x} = k_BT/\kappa$ (see SM, Sec.~IV).
+Crucially, we show that the variance $\text{Var}\, {r}_{0,x}$ of the probe's displacement from the trap center along the direction of the dragging display qualitatively similar curves, which are key to obtain mechanistic insight into this phenomenology.
+In thermodynamic equilibrium, energy equipartition imposes $\text{Var}^{\text{eq}}\, {r}_{0,x} = k_BT/\kappa$ (see Appendix D).
 Thus, we quantify nonequilibrium effects in a steady state at constant $v$ by the relative fluctuations' enhancement

 As shown in Fig.~\ref{fig:setup}(b), the departure of $\Delta_x(v)$ from zero is statistically negligible at low $v$.
-By increasing $v$, we observe the onset of the scaling $\Delta_x(v)\sim v^2$, before turning to a different behavior at the threshold velocity $v^*(L)$.
+By increasing $v$, we observe the onset of the scaling $\Delta_x(v)\sim v^2$ before turning to a different behavior at the threshold velocity $v^*(L)$.
 Hence, we introduce a dimensionless scale

 that empirically distinguishes the regime $\VV\ll 1$, characterized by near-equilibrium linear response, from the nonlinear far-from-equilibrium regime at $ \VV \gtrsim 1$.
 The definition~\eqref{eq:v/v*} applies to any experimental system that displays the phenomenology of Fig.~\ref{fig:setup}(b).